 If it’s great food you’re after, there are plenty of amazing places to visit in Europe, but Italy, France and Spain are some of the best.
 Italy is world-famous for delicious pasta dishes, authentic pizza and delicious gelato.
 In France, you’ll find some of the best cheese and wine in the world and Spain is well known for incredible Paella and Tapas.

 Spain is a great spot for anybody that wants a relaxing beach experience instead of a city break.
-Portugal is also ideal if it’s beautiful beaches that you are looking for.
-But both of these countries still have plenty of culture on offer as well.
+It is ideal you are looking for beautiful beaches, with plenty of family friendly villas ibiza.
+At the same time, Spain has plenty of culture on offer as well.

 In the end, it’s down to you to decide what you want out of your European adventure.
 It also depends on how long you are going for because it’s important that you don’t try to fit too much in.
+You may want to consider staying in one city and doing a variety of day trips.
+If you are looking for some great day trips from London, read more here for dozens of ideas.
 It’s a good idea to do a good mix of city break destinations and relaxation spots, but make sure that you do your research before you go so you can decide which countries are right for you.

 Sort Your Money Out Before You Leave